Jason-Whitmore/jpf/docs/LinearModel.md

 ## Examples

-There are two examples in the Examples.java class which demonstrate and test the features of this class: "simplelinear" and "complexlinear"
+There are two [examples](Examples.md) in the Examples.java class which demonstrate and test the features of this class: "simplelinear" and "complexlinear".

 ## Considerations